 Length: 10-1/2-inches

-Release Date: ?
+Release Date: May 2024

-Historical Account: "Dragons" - The squadron was reactivated at Ramstein Air Base as the 512th Tactical Fighter Squadron on November 15th, 1976.
+Historical Account: "Dragons" - The 512th Fighter Squadron was reactivated at Ramstein Air Base as the 512th Tactical Fighter Squadron on November 15th, 1976.
 The squadron was equipped with McDonnell F-4E Phantom IIs that became available when the 36th Tactical Fighter Wing at Bitburg Air Base, Germany received McDonnell Douglas F-15A Eagles.
 The squadron upgraded to General Dynamics F-16 Fighting Falcons in 1985.
 It supported numerous military units located in the area and participated in numerous exercises that provided the wing with air combat tactics training essential to their mission.

-In 1994 the decision was made to change the 86th Wing to the airlift mission previously held by the 435th Airlift Wing at Rhein-Main Air Base, Germany, which was slated for transfer to the German government to be merged into Frankfurt Airport.
-The 512th was inactivated on October 1st, 1994, and most of its aircraft and personnel moved to Aviano Air Base, Italy, where they were used to form the 510th Fighter Squadron
+In 1994, the decision was made to change the 86th Wing to the airlift mission previously held by the 435th Airlift Wing at Rhein-Main Air Base, Germany, which was slated for transfer to the German government to be merged into Frankfurt Airport.
+The 512th was inactivated on October 1st, 1994, and most of its aircraft and personnel moved to Aviano Air Base, Italy, where they were used to form the 510th Fighter Squadron.

 Features